jessepav/lacygoill-wiki-backup/vim/string.md

 Use `strpart()`:

-    echo strpart(str, n-1, 1)
+    strpart(str, n - 1, 1)
-                      ├─┘  │
+                 ├───┘  │
                  │      └ {len}
                  └ {start}

-Or index the string directly:
+Or a subscript:

-    echo str[n-1]
+    str[n - 1]

----
+#### Why shouldn't I use any of these expressions to get a character?

-Those methods are unreliable to get  the `n`-th *character* of a string, because the latter may contain multibyte characters:
+They won't work as expected if the string contains multibyte characters:

     echo strpart('résumé', 2, 1)
     <a9>~